fovendor/roundify-video-bot/README.md

 **2. User Request Lifecycle**

-Once the server is running, it processes user requests according to the following sequence:
+Once the server is running, it processes user requests according to the following sequence.
+This flow is designed to get necessary video metadata upfront for correct processing.

 ```mermaid
 sequenceDiagram